 4. Form of collection

-- Feedback forms: Using feedback forms, you are provided with open text responses and different categories of feedback.
+- Online Feedback forms: Using online feedback forms, you are provided with open text responses and different categories of feedback.
 Open text responses can be monitored with text analytics and enables your customers to explain why something isn’t working or why they are not purchasing an item.
 Additionally, because you can place these forms on different pages with different questions, you can categorise the different forms of feedback you receive.

 - Surveys: With surveys, a customer is typically faced with a list of nearly 10 to 20 questions These questions often pertain to the overall experience, rather than honing on in different parts of the website.